matthewscharles/instrument-maker/documentation/manual/imkits.md

 **Is it possible to connect to the Raspberry Pi with its own Ad Hoc WiFi?**

 Working on it..but not yet.

+**Can I use this with Firmata or a different Arduino sketch?**

+Yes, in the near future.
+This was the original plan, but I found it more stable to work with MIDI the way I have been so far.